EASS-HIT-PART-A-2022-CLASS-III/Survey-App/README.md

 `docker run -it 3000:3000 frontend`

 Visit http://localhost:3000 in your web browser to view the Survey App on the frontend side.

+# logging microservice side:

+Build the Docker image:
+navigate to the logging-microservice directory

+`docker build -t logging-microservice .`

+Run the Docker container:

+`docker run -it 8080:8080 logging-microservice`

+### Usage

+You can get a list of all logging using the following endpoint:
+`GET /log`